 Our Guiding Principles

-- We empower our clients to address their needs and interests, rather than engaging in gamesmanship and positional bargaining, when exploring solutions to conflict and negotiating agreements.
+- We will teach you to make proposals based on needs and interests when exploring solutions to conflict and negotiating agreements.

-- Children should be protected to the maximum extent possible from physical, mental, and emotional harm and financial hardship resulting from their parents’ separation and divorce.
+- Children should be protected to the maximum extent possible from physical, mental, and emotional harm and financial hardship resulting from their parents’ decision to separate and divorce.